esnet-security/SCRAM/README.rst

     - By default this template assumes you have a service defined in docker compose file called postgres.
 If you use another postgres server, make sure to update that setting as well
 - ``make build``
 - ``make toggle-prod``
+    - This will turn off debug mode in django and start using nginx to reverse proxy for the app
+        - you should add some certs as well and pass them into the nginx container
+- ``make run``
+- ``make django-open``